 Putting all that scenario into relevance for caravan finance….while interest rates are currently very low on our caravan loans, any increase in the official cash rate were it to come sooner than anticipated, could trigger an increase in lending rates in sectors other than housing.

 The better news is that, unlike some home mortgages, our caravan loans include fixed interest rates.
-Fixed interest rates on our Secured Caravan Loans are fixed for the entire loan term.
+Fixed interest rates on our Secured Caravan Finance are fixed for the entire loan term.
 So if you lock in a caravan loan now, you will enjoy that same low rate over the entire, up to 7 years, loan term.